xiaoyunyang/xiaoyunyang.github.io/content/post/career/interviewPrep/coding-interview-cribsheet-js.md

 ## Regex

-In a nutshell, regular expression, or Regex for short, are patterns you specify to test a string.
-There are whole books written about Regexes.
+In a nutshell, regular expression, or regex for short, are patterns you specify to test a string.
+There are whole books written about regexes.
 We are going to focus on the most likely problem we're going to need to solve with regex during a coding challenge:

 > Does the string contain this pattern?
 If so, how many times does this pattern appear?
 Where does it appear?